russell-parrott/gem-60/README.md

   Free to share and cite for non-commercial purposes, without modifications.

 - **Institutional / Commercial Use:**
-  A separate **Commercial Licence** is required for any use in compliance frameworks, governance policies, training, client deliverables, or regulatory submissions.
+  A separate **Commercial Licence** is required for any use in:

+  - Compliance frameworks
+  - Governance policies
+  - Training
+  - Client deliverables
+  - Regulatory submissions.
+  -
   See `COMMERCIAL-LICENCE.md` for full terms.

 **Summary:**